Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

 Fig. \ref{fig:eigen} shows that two separate scenarios can occur at the high symmetry points: either the lowest eigenvalue of susceptibility is not degenerate, as found at the corners of the first Brillouin zone, or it is two-fold degenerate, as found at the the $\Gamma$ point.
+This latter scenario actually enables the possibility of multiple-$\vec Q$ states (see supplement), however we are interested here only in regular periodic ordering states since these will be the easiest to stabilise against magnon fluctuations.

-For the minima with a singular lowest eigenvalue the expansion of the nuclear spin in terms of the eigenvectors of the susceptibility, Eq. \eqref{eigenexp}, includes only one vector in spin-space.
-As such at non-degenerate high symmetry points all spins within the unit cell must be either parallel or anti-parallel.
-Only two orders are possible depending on the sign of susceptibility matrix elements at these points: either the spins create a two up--one down order with one spin in the unit cell anti-parallel to the other two, or they are all parallel.
+For the minima with a singular lowest eigenvalue the Fourier space expansion of the nuclear spin in terms of the eigenvectors of the susceptibility includes only one vector in spin-space.
+As such at non-degenerate high symmetry points all spins within the Fourier-space unit cell must be either parallel or anti-parallel.
+Only two momentum space orders are possible depending on the sign of susceptibility matrix elements at these points: either the spins create a two up--one down order with one spin in the unit cell anti-parallel to the other two, or they are all parallel.
 The former is found at the corners of the first Brillouin zone, whereas the latter is found at the corners of the extended Brillouin zone, these are shown in Fig. \ref{fig:den} as $\Box$s and $\triangle$s respectively.

-For the high symmetry points where the lowest eigenvalue of the susceptibility is degenerate the expansion of the spins in Eq. \eqref{eigenexp} allows for two vectors in spin space.
-As such the nuclear spins within a unit cell can now lie at angles to each other in the same plane, with the angle given by the sign of the components of the eigenvectors of the susceptibility matrix.
-From the constraints on the susceptibility matrix in Eq. \eqref{on-cond} and Eq. \eqref{off-cond} the only possible orderings are all spins rotated $2\pi/3$ relative to each other, or a central spin with the other two spins rotated $\pm \pi/3$ to this central spin.
+For the high symmetry points where the lowest eigenvalue of the susceptibility is degenerate the expansion of the spins, two vectors in spin space are allowed.
+As such in Fourier space the nuclear spins within a unit cell can now lie at angles to each other in the same plane, with the angle given by the sign of the components of the eigenvectors of the susceptibility matrix.
+From the constraints on the elements of the susceptibility matrix we see the only possible momentum space orderings are all spins rotated $2\pi/3$ relative to each other, or a central spin with the other two spins rotated $\pm \pi/3$ to this central spin.
 The former is found at the $\Gamma$-point and the latter at the center of the edges of the extended Brillouin zone, these are shown in Fig. \ref{fig:den} as the $\Circle$ and $\pentagon$s respectively.